Why should I exhibit at AdventureX?

 How does applying work?

-Applications open on Monday 13th May and will close at midnight on Sunday 9th June 2019.
-The more supporting material you can provide us with, the better – trailers, artwork etc. We can only accept applications which provide a playable demo.
-We know what a beta build looks like, so we can overlook placeholders and missing voice acting.
-But if your demo really isn’t ready to be seen by outsiders, it’s probably better to wait until next year.
+Applications close on Midnight Monday 22nd May 2023 AoE Time.
+The more supporting material you can provide us with, the better – trailers, artwork etc. We can only accept game/software applications which provide a playable demo/version.
+We know what a beta build looks like, so we can overlook placeholder assets and missing voice acting etc. But if your demo/build really isn’t ready to be seen by outsiders, it’s probably better to wait until next year.

-We think of the AdventureX exhibitors like a film festival’s “Official Selection” – a curated, hand-picked selection of this year’s narrative indie games.
+We think of the AdventureX exhibitors like a film festival’s “Official Selection” – a curated, hand-picked selection of this year’s narrative indie games (and related software/projects).
 Submissions will be reviewed by AdventureX volunteers.
 We do our best to be objective and produce a programme that caters to a range of interests.

 AdventureX is primarily an English language event.
-We welcome applications from outside the UK, and our testers will make allowances for first-draft translations.
-But your game should be playable in English if you would like to be considered.
-Antibiotic brings down the temperature easily.
-And its most important advantage is the lack of addiction (as in case of some other drugs).
-I take two pills in the morning and in the evening if I feel that I have a severe cold, as recommended at https://mckesson.uk/antibiotics/.
-The medicine has never failed me before.
+We welcome applications from outside the UK, and our reviewers will make allowances for first-draft translations.
+But your game/software/project should be playable in English if you would like to be considered.

-Unfortunately, every year we have to reject games we’d love to accept.
+Unfortunately, every year we have to reject submissions we’d love to accept.
 This might be because we have too many submissions in a particular art-style or sub-genre.
-If we don’t accept your game, you’re welcome to apply again in the future.
+If we don’t accept yours, you’re welcome to apply again in the future.

-We no longer allow devs to exhibit the same game more than once, and we’re not able to enter into correspondence about unsuccessful applications.
+We no longer allow devs to exhibit the same game/software/project more than once, and we’re not able to enter into correspondence about unsuccessful applications.

 Tips for impressing us